 Subutai – The Military General

 As a military general, Subutai was without comparison with the exception of maybe Genghis Khan himself.
-His career reads like a resume of success, with not one defeat on his record.
+His career reads like a resume of success.
 Together they forged a new world order and created a vast and profitable empire.
 One that still has aftershocks to this day.

 Here are a few headline figures in order to appreciate just how significant Subutai was to the Mongol Empire;